Radiation Therapy for Cancer

-Radiation therapy may be used alone, or in combination with surgery, chemotherapy, and/or immunotherapy.
-Radiation therapy may be used in an attempt to cure the cancer or to treat unpleasant symptoms the cancer is causing, such as pain or bleeding.
-The most common types of cancer that radiation therapy is used for are brain tumors, head and neck cancers, lung cancer, breast cancer, prostate cancer, skin cancer, rectal cancer, cervix and uterine cancers, lymphoma, and sarcoma.
+Radiation therapy causes changes in cancer cells that stop their ability to multiply and eventually kills the cancer cells.
+It may be used alone, or in combination with surgery, chemotherapy, and/or immunotherapy.
+The most common types of cancer that radiation therapy is used for are brain tumors, head and neck cancers, lung cancer, breast cancer, prostate cancer, skin cancer, rectal cancer, cervix and uterine cancers, lymphoma and sarcoma.

 2015 North Jefferson Street

 - 1 of 5